QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 ### Azure Remote Provider Shell (backends\azure_tf_backend)

-The Azure Remote Provider shell is used in order to enable CloudShell access to Azure storage to be used in order to store the remote statefile.</br>
+The Azure Remote Provider shell is used in order to enable CloudShell access to Azure storage, to then be used to store the remote state file.</br>
 One must create a resource and fill in the attributes - then specify that resource name as the Remote State Provider.
-Only one type of authentication is allowed either by Access Key or using the Cloud Provider authentication keys.
+Only one type of authentication is allowed, either by Access Key or using the Cloud Provider authentication keys. ? if both are specified it errors?

 |Attribute|Type|Description|
 |:-----|:-----|:-----|